 Membership

-Participants from 802 .11 WG make up the SC membership.
+Participants from the 802 .11 WG make up the SC membership.

 Formation

 The Chair of the WG has the power to appoint SCs when enough interest has been identified for a particular area of study within the scope of 802.11 WG.
-To determine that sufficient interest has been identified, the formation of the SG shall be ratified by a simple majority of the WG.
+To determine that sufficient interest has been identified, the formation of the SC shall be ratified by a simple majority of the WG.

 Continuation